0marSater/devOpsTask/README.md

 1. Navigate to the `terraform` folder.
 2. Run `terraform init` to initialize all modules and providers.
 3. Use `terraform apply --auto-approve` to create the entire infrastructure.
+4. Once the infrastructure is created, two outputs will be displayed on your screen: db_instance_address and repository_url.

+Copy these values and paste them in the appropriate locations in the build.groovy and push.groovy files.
 For more information about the resources used, please refer to the README file inside the `terraform` folder.

 # Web App Development with Flask and Docker